CuriousNikhil/compose-hooks/useNetworkState/README.md

 # useNetworkState for Jetpack Compose

 Need to observe the Network availability?
 Cool, then just `useNetworkState`.
-This will return a `State` value if the device gets connected/disconnected from network.
+This will return a `State` value and state will change if the device gets connected/disconnected from network.

 [![usenetworkstate](https://img.shields.io/maven-central/v/me.nikhilchaudhari/compose-usenetworkstate.svg?logo=kotlin)](https://search.maven.org/artifact/me.nikhilchaudhari/compose-usenetworkstate)